-Ball State University under the leadership of President Paul Ferguson has become a signatory to the Second Nature Climate Leadership Climate Commitment program.
+In 2015 Ball State University under the leadership of former-President Paul Ferguson became a signatory to the Second Nature Climate Leadership Climate Commitment program.

 For more information on how the names came to be, read Second Nature President Tim Carter's recent blog, What's in a Name?